JedWatson/react-select/.changeset/nice-hounds-buy.md

 'react-select': minor
 ---

-Export SelectComponentsConfig and ThemeConfig types from main entry point
+Export more types from main entry point